Jewel-Osco Store Reopens In Auburn-Gresham, With Space For South Shore Drill Team To Practice

 CHICAGO (CBS) — The South Shore Drill Team was there to welcome a much needed grocery store to the area.

-Mayor Lori Lightfoot joined community leaders and other elected officials for the grand reopening of Jewel-Osco in the Auburn Gresham neighborhood.
+Mayor Lori Lightfoot joined community leaders and other elected officials for the grand reopening.

 The mayor said it was a great day for the community.
-The store includes a 2,200 square-foot space to house the South Shore Drill Team so they can practice.READ MORE: Chicago School Board To Discuss 2022 Budget Proposal Wednesday; Teachers Union Demands Redo To Help Students With Trauma
+The store includes a 2,200 square-foot space to house the South Shore Drill Team so they can practice.READ MORE: Police Release Sketch Of Man Suspected Of Sexually Assaulting 7-Year-Old Girl In Her Bedroom In Rosemoor

 Come and see us live.